 This is the path where the built output will be saved.
 By default, it is saved in a version-controlled path in the Builds repository.
 You can always enter a normal path directly, or pick from presets in the dropdown.

 The output resolution of the build.
-Higher resolutions give you better detail at the cost of longer processing times.
+Higher resolutions give you better detail, but longer processing times.

 This dropdown allows you to choose the format in which your output is saved.
 You can also select per-node file formats in the node list.
 If you change the selection here, all nodes will default to the selection made here.